Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

     - Set template as default OOF message for external recipients
     - If neither `[internal]` nor `[external]` is defined, the template is set as default OOF message for internal and external recipients
 - `[<NETBIOS Domain> <Group SamAccountName>]`, e.g. `[EXAMPLE Domain Users]`
-    - Make this template specific for an Outlook mailbox or the currently logged-on user being a member (direct or indirect) of this group
+    - Make this template specific for an Outlook mailbox or the currently logged on user being a member (direct or indirect) of this group
     - Groups must be available in Active Directory.
 Groups like `'Everyone'` and `'Authenticated Users'` only exist locally, not in Active Directory
 - `[<SMTP address>]`, e.g. `[office<area>@example.com]`
     - Make this template specific for the assigned mail address (all SMTP addresses of a mailbox are considered, not only the primary one)